 20.3 It is hereby recognized that longevity of employee service is advantageous to the Employer.
-Part-time employment shall be computed and when two thousand eighty (2,080) hours have been accumulated it shall constitute one (1) year of service.
 Therefore, upon completion of the following continuous years of service the employees covered by this Contract shall be compensated accordingly:

-5 Years 10 Years 15 Years 20 Years 25 Years 30 Years \$25/month \$50/month \$75/month \$115/month \$160/month \$210/month
+5 Years 10 Years 15 Years 20 Years 25 Years 30 Years \$35/month \$60/month \$85/month \$125/month \$170/month \$220/month

+Part-time employment shall constitute one (1) year of service upon accumulation of two thousand eighty (2,080) hours.
 Any employee with more than ten (10) years longevity who voluntarily separates and is re-hired within five (5) years of separation may retain their longevity accrued up to the date of separation for the sole purpose of vacation accrual and longevity pay.

 20.4 Pay Period and Pay Dates.
 The Town of Friday Harbor pay period is from the first to the last day of each month.
 Paychecks will be received no later than the 1st of the month following each pay period, except on those months where the 1st falls on a Sunday or holiday in which event payday shall occur on the next regular business day.
-Overtime hours worked through the 25th of each month shall be paid in that month's paycheck.
-Overtime worked from the 26th until the last day of the month shall be paid in the following month's paycheck.
+Overtime hours worked up to two (2) days prior to timesheets being due in the Finance office for payroll processing will be paid on the current month's paycheck.
+Any overtime hours worked thereafter shall be paid on the following month's paycheck.